jmw11x/MobileApp/readme.md

   THe yaml and pubspec files is in the master branch.
 All code was sent to the android flutter app from my machine to github.

+  An admin user
+  email: deadhead@gmail.com
+  pw: 123456
+  You make admin user by setting role to admin on register form.

+  regular user
+  overtonhusker@gmail.com
+  123456